- F10050 FREEDOM60® Syringe Infusion Pump w/Travel Pouch

 First, verify that your tubing is the right flow rate.
 Then, check that the pump winds properly and makes a distinctive 'whirr' noise when turned on – this means the pump is working properly.
 Finally, note the time the infusion starts and watch that the syringe plunger moves in accordance with your estimated infusion time.
 If there is any doubt, please talk to your healthcare provider.

 Yes.
 The FREEDOM60® is so safe and easy to use it can even be used by children.
-In fact, it’s very first users were children with cystic fibrosis.
+In fact, its very first users were children with cystic fibrosis.
 Because the pump is lightweight, durable, and easy to use they found it ideal.
 They loved the portability and were happy to be out of a hospital environment.

 The FREEDOM60® is only indicated for use with the Becton Dickinson & Co.
 BD® Luer-Lok® 50 ml, previously labeled 60 ml, syringe (US Reference number 309653; EU Reference number 300865).